tracetheheat/tracetheheat.github.io/_posts/2019-12-10-Mobility-as-a-Service-how-far-are-we-pt1.md

 **3. incentives and will from the city planning authorities** (e.g. legal framework)

-Of course, the city should have also developed infrastructure to accommodate all prevailing and newly emerged mode of transport.
-Qualite infrastructure is a must, while it could well enhance ongoing changes as the opposite, but this is the debate for another post.
+Of course, the city should have also developed infrastructure to accommodate all prevailing and newly emerging mode of transport.
+Quality infrastructure is a must, while it could well enhance ongoing changes as the opposite, but this is the debate for another post.
 Mentioned three points are in my opinion the essentials.

 {% include image.html url="/images/modes.png" caption="https://unsplash.com/@daniel_von_appen" align="center" %}